zicco99/Serverless-Framework-Bootcamp-Proj/theory/serverless-framework.md

 | **Cost Efficiency**        | You pay only for the compute time your functions use, avoiding costs for idle server capacity.                |
 | **No Server Management**   | The cloud provider manages server provisioning, patching, and maintenance, allowing you to focus on code.      |

-# How a Function is Deployed: IaC with the Serverless Framework
+## How Lambdas, API Gateways, and Other AWS Resources are Deployed: IaC with the Serverless Framework

 The Serverless Framework leverages Infrastructure as Code (IaC) to simplify the deployment and management of serverless applications.
 It provides a declarative approach to define cloud resources and services in a single configuration file.

-## How It Works
+### How It Works

 1. **Define Infrastructure in Code**:
    - You specify your serverless functions, events, and cloud resources in a `serverless.yml` file.
 This file acts as the blueprint for your serverless application.